IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 While it used to be costly to have a large number of aliases in a web server certificate, this is no longer the case.
 Wildcard certificates are also commonly available which allow for an infinite number of possible names.

-## Use Content-Distribution Network with stable names
+## Use Content-Distribution Network with Stable Names

-When aliases point to a Content-Distribution Network (CDN), prefer stable names that point to appropriately load balanced targets.
+When aliases point to a CDN, prefer stable names that point to appropriately load balanced targets.
 CDNs that employ very low time-to-live (TTL) values for DNS make it harder for the MUD controller to get the same answer as the IoT Device.
 A CDN that always returns the same set of A and AAAA records, but permutes them to provide the best one first provides a more reliable answer.

-## Do not use geofenced names
+## Do Not Use Geofenced Names

 Due to the problems with different answers from different DNS servers, described above, a strong recommendation is to avoid using geofenced names.

-## Prefer DNS servers learnt from DHCP/Route Advertisements
+## Prefer DNS Servers Learnt From DHCP/Route Advertisements

 IoT Devices SHOULD prefer doing DNS with the DHCP provided DNS servers.

-The ADD WG has written {{?I-D.ietf-add-dnr}} and {{?I-D.ietf-add-ddr}} to provide information to end devices on how to find locally provisioned secure/private DNS servers.
+The ADD WG has written {{?RFC9463}} and {{?RFC9462}} to provide information to end devices on how to find locally provisioned secure/private DNS servers.

 Use of public resolvers instead of the provided DNS resolver, whether Do53, DoQ, DoT or DoH is discouraged.
 Should the network provide such a resolver for use, then there is no reason not to use it, as the network operator has clearly thought about this.